jeremy-w/punch/README.markdown

 See the section at the end of the document for a survey of the others.

+This `punch` is distinguished by:

+* Its extreme **simplicity**: `punch` draws from a list of tasks (`punch tasks`, `punch in`), tracks your current task (`punch now`), and appends it to a timesheet file when you clock out (`punch out`, `punch times`).
+* Its **human-editable** file format.
+No XML fake human-friendly broken promises here.
+* Its ISO 8601 **standards-based** representation of times and durations.
+* Its **minimalist** concept of a task: one-word name, start time, duration, and a free-form comment in which you can encode whatever other info you need or want.
+* Its **refusal** to be all things.
+Small and focused is more malleable than a Swiss army knife of tools.
+Make your data simple enough, and you can slice and dice it however you want using a pipeline to other tools.

 ## Why
 Because I failed to do due diligence and use existing tools.